 If you answered ‘yes’ to Question 4, the task may be a risk but requires further investigation.

 A task may involve more than one risk factor.
-The more risk factors that are present, the higher the risk of MSD.
+The more risk factors that are present, the higher the risk of musculoskeletal disorders.

-If you identify a risk, you need to think about the sources of these risks that are present in the task as you may be able to change these to eliminate or reduce the risk of MSD.
+If you identify a risk, you need to think about the sources of these risks that are present in the task as you may be able to change these to eliminate or reduce the risk of musculoskeletal disorders.

 The main sources of risk are:

 - the nature, size, weight or number of things handled

 - systems of work